 5.x.1 Description

 The focus for this use-case description is financial sector.
 Markets and market participants are highly interconnected, absolutely accurate time stamping is essential to determine exactly who made what trade, and precisely when.
 Market participants may execute orders on stocks in seconds or microseconds depending on the type of trading activity (e.g. high-frequency algorithmic, voice trading systems, human intervention, concluding negotiated transactions, etc).
 Without a reliable common reference time to provide synchronized time stamps, transactions across locations and stock exchanges are impossible to audit or to detect wrongdoing.
 To achieve a more regulated timekeeping system, the European Securities and Markets Authority (ESMA) has issued new rules in support of the MiFID II (Markets in Financial Instruments Directive II) regulations [X1].
 The Regulatory Technical Standard (RTS) 25 is a part of the standards developed by ESMA in the context of MiFID II.
 RTS 25 defines standards for clock synchronization [X2].
 Similar to MiFID II, U.S. Securities and Exchange Commission (SEC) introduced Rule 613 and the Consolidated Audit Trail (CAT) to accurately track all activity throughout the U.S. markets in National Market Systems (NMS) securities.
 Rule 613 requires electronic trading business clocks to be accurate to the National Institute of Standards and Technology (NIST) clocks (i.e. 50 ms for automated orders, 1s for manual orders).
-MiFID II generally has the strictest requirements when it comes to time stamping, and is of relevance also to foreign regions as foreign regimes need to have regulations of comparable quality in order for companies in that regime to transact with European entities.
+MiFID II generally has the strictest requirements when it comes to time stamping (i.e. ≤100µs for high frequency algorithmic trading, ≤1s for voice trading, human intervention, or concluded negotiated transactions, and ≤1ms for other type of trading activities), and is of relevance also to foreign regions as foreign regimes need to have regulations of comparable quality in order for companies in that regime to transact with European entities.

 5.x.2 Pre-conditions

-MiFID II requirements mandate firms and venues to time stamp events accurately to UTC and to an appropriate level.
+MiFID II and MiFIR regulation requirements mandate firms and venues to time stamp events accurately to UTC and to an appropriate level.
 Particularly, article 4 of RTS 25 also states:

 Operators of trading venues and their members or participants shall establish a system of traceability to UTC.
 They shall be able to demonstrate traceability to UTC by documenting the system design, functioning and specifications.
 They shall be able to identify the exact point at which a timestamp is applied and demonstrate that the point within the system where the timestamp is applied remains consistent.
 Reviews of the compliance with this Regulation of the traceability system shall be conducted at least once a year.

-In this use case, both the time synchronization at the end devices (to enable the time stamp accuracy required) and how the time is distributed to these devices (to enable UTC traceability) are crucial to comply with MiFID II regulation.
+In this use case, both the time synchronization at the end devices (to enable the time stamp accuracy required) and how the time synchronization is distributed to these devices (to enable UTC traceability) are crucial to comply with MiFID II regulation.
 The market participant is subscribed to and authorized to use the 5G timing resilience service to receive accurate absolute time, directly traceable to UTC, resilient and worldwide available.
-The 5G timing distribution and resilience service ensures time traceability through:
+The 5G timing distribution and resilience service ensures time traceability through either real-time monitoring (e.g., the continuous comparisons of the clock to ensure the device is working properly) or offline (e.g. calibration of the equipment) handling of the following:

 A continuous chain of comparisons with known uncertainties.